kimisme9386/lab-ecs-fargate-cd-infra/README.md

 Modify [configs/lab.yml](configs/lab.yml) to configure ECS.

 The most important property is `desiredCount` which determines how many ECS Tasks should be run.

+> Notice: desiredCount should be set 0 when first cdk deploy because ECR container image of ECS task hasn't be created yet.